 The first (1890) school in Ocean Park is on the North West Corner of 4th St and Ashland.
 The present Washington School building, constructed in 1935, is currently used for other school district functions.

-The first school in Ocean Park (the South Side School) is a one-room, whitewashed building constructed in 1890 and surrounded by sand dunes and a few houses on the peak of the hill at Ashland and 4th Streets.
-In 1895, a tax is passed for the construction of an additional one-room wood frame school building, complete with bell-tower.
+The first school in Ocean Park (the South Side School) is a one-room, whitewashed building constructed in 1890.
+It is surrounded by sand dunes and a few houses on the peak of the hill at Ashland and 4th Streets.
+In 1895, a tax is passed for the construction of an additional one-room wood-frame school building, complete with a bell tower.

-The 1902 school burns down on January 2, 1908.
-A new two-story, twelve-room, unreinforced brick (fire proof) building is constructed the same year.
+The 1902 Washington School burns down on January 2, 1908.1 A new two-story, twelve-room, unreinforced brick (fireproof) building is constructed the same year.
 Robert Farquhar is the architect.

 The streets are still unpaved at that time, but concrete sidewalks are placed around the school.